 Elinor Fujimoto is a Project Coordinator for the Family Resiliency Center.
 She is responsible for coordinating activities for the Children’s Environmental Health Center’s Communication Outreach and Translation Core and several other projects.
 She holds a BS in Interdisciplinary Health Sciences, BFA in Dance, and MPH from the University of Illinois at Urbana-Champaign, where she developed a passion for health equity and research translation.
 In prior roles, she has coordinated health science research in academic and clinical settings, working with diverse populations such as caregivers of veterans, perinatal women, and epilepsy patients.
 Fujimoto has also served on the Board of Directors for Champaign County Health Care Consumers since 2015.

-Carolyn Sutter, PhD is a postdoctoral research associate with the Family Resiliency Center.
+Carolyn Sutter, PhD is a research assistant professor with the Family Resiliency Center.
 Her research and outreach efforts focus on how social relationships with parents and peers relate to children’s developing eating behaviors and risk of childhood obesity.
 She received a BA in human development from the University of California, San Diego, and her MS in child development and PhD in human development both from the University of California, Davis.
 She has experience conducting research, supporting intervention programming, and designing educational materials for parents and school settings, from preschool through high school.

 Kelly Uchima is a Project Coordinator for the Family Resiliency Center and has been an integral part of the Strong Kids 2 Research Project since 2013.
 As an undergraduate, she learned to conduct field work and data collection that contributed to studying childhood health and discovered a deep interest in research.
 Upon graduating with a BS in Agricultural Consumer Economics and a minor in Communication from the University Illinois Urbana-Champaign, Kelly became a Strong Kids family specialist and gained experience conducting research, coding and collaborative academic publications.